DotBots/PyDotBot/doc/getting_started.md

 # Getting started

-This document will guide through setting up PyDotBot connected to a DotBot gateway and a DotBot robot.
+This document will help guide you through the setup of PyDotBot connected to a DotBot gateway and a DotBot robot.

 ## Prerequisites

 Make sure you have access to an nRF DK board (nrf52833dk, nrf52840dk or nrf5340dk) and to a DotBot (v1 or v2).

-Follow the instructions of the
+Follow the instructions in the
 [DotBot firmware getting started page][dotbot-firmware-getting-started].

 ## Install PyDotBot